ICAERUS-EU/UC1_Crop_Monitoring/models/04_drone_simulation_v1/README.md

    ```
    colcon build
    ```
-- After the drone take off, run the **drone_main.py** code to make the drone move between the defined GPS coordinates:
+- After the drone take off, run the **drone_main.py** code to make the drone move between the defined GPS coordinates (changing the package name accordingly):
    ```
    ros2 run py_pubsub drone_main
    ```

-Then the d
+Then the drone will start moving towards the GPS coordinates defined in order.
+There are two types of movements:

+- Straight movement
+- Parallel movement